 UK landlords must provide a fixed heating system capable of reaching 21°C in the main living room and 18°C in bedrooms.
 That is the legal minimum under the Housing Health and Safety Rating System (HHSRS).
-By 1 April 2028, new rental tenancies must also reach EPC band C under updated MEES rules, extending to all tenancies by 1 April 2030.
-For most landlords, that second requirement makes the type of heating system in the property a compliance question, not just a comfort one.
+Separately, the government has proposed that from 1 October 2030 every private rental tenancy in England and Wales must also reach EPC band C, with no earlier compliance date for new tenancies.
+That proposal is not yet law: the minimum in force today is band E, so bands D and E are legal to let.
+For most landlords, the proposed standard still makes the type of heating system in the property a compliance question, not just a comfort one.

 What Are Landlord Heating Requirements Under UK Law?